2023 University Teaching Leadership Fellows

 Project: Teaching and learning critical thinking and integrative skills through collaborative and innovative experiential group projects.

 This project is focused on developing and implementing an interdisciplinary experiential teaching and learning curriculum framework adapted to courses in the Lang School and across the University of Guelph.
 The intention is to use experiential learning projects (in their various forms including service and community engaged learning activities) and an interdisciplinary approach to promote a humanistic mindset among the student body.
 This vision will support the vision and mission of the University of Guelph and incorporate the principles of the UN Sustainable Development Goals.
 This humanistic mindset will be addressed specifically through the development of an experiential pedagogicalframework that focus on application of experiences and critical reflections around these learning opportunities.
 The project will result in a teaching framework, and instructional guidance for faculty aimed at integrating both experiential learning and an interdisciplinary approach to student learning journeys.
+To learn more about the work Ruben is doing with the Collaborative Online International Learning program visit the program portal hosted by the University of Navarro, Spain.

 Ryan Clemmer